What interface for a modern application?

 The new HTML 5 specification provides a universal interface for Web apps and some desktop apps thanks to the offline feature.

-Ajax is the combination of dynamic HTML (CSS, JavaScript,
+This is complemented by Ajax that is the combination of dynamic HTML (CSS, JavaScript,

 DOM plus the XMLHttpRequest object which allows asynchronous interaction between the

 browser and the server.
-This is complemented by WebSocket and WebRTC for better interaction with the server or directly with other clients.
+And more recently by WebSocket and WebRTC for better interaction with the server or directly with other clients for WebRTC.

 Applications uses server-side a scripting language like PHP